Enterprise

 What Exists Today

-- A single CLI binary (15MB, no runtime dependencies) that analyzes Snowflake and PostgreSQL SQL.
+- A single CLI binary (15MB, no runtime dependencies) that analyzes Snowflake, PostgreSQL, BigQuery, Databricks, MySQL, MS SQL, and Redshift SQL.

 - YAML policy engine with environment scoping, severity fallbacks, and exception workflows.